TheGreatGooo/radicale-mcp/README.md

 A Python-based MCP (Model Communication Protocol) application that provides CRUD operations for events, journals, and todos using the caldav Python library.

+## Dependencies

+This application requires the following Python packages:
+- `caldav` - For CalDAV protocol support
+- `python-dateutil` - For date/time parsing and manipulation

+These dependencies are automatically managed through the package configuration.

 ## Installation with uv

 This application can be installed and run using `uv` or `uvx`: